VirusTotal/yara/docs/capi.rst

   .. versionadded:: 3.4.0

-  Save *rules* into *stream*.
+  Save compiled *rules* into *stream*.
 Returns one of the following error codes:

     :c:macro:`ERROR_SUCCESS`

 .. c:function:: int yr_rules_load(const char* filename, YR_RULES** rules)

-  Load rules from the file specified by *filename*.
+  Load compiled rules from the file specified by *filename*.
 Returns one of the following error codes:

     :c:macro:`ERROR_SUCCESS`